Ensibuuko/interview-assesment-mid-level-laravel-developer-2025/Instructions.md

 ### 6. **Notifications**
-- Send the user email notofications when they register, invest and withdraw their investment.
+- Send the user email notifications when they register, invest and withdraw their investment.
 ---

 ## 🎁 Bonus Features (Optional)